zekicaneksi/Terraform-AWS-REST-API-with-Jenkins-and-Docker-Example/terraform/README.md

 AWS CLI must be installed and credentials must be configured for Terraform to be able to use AWS.

-`variables.tf` must be configured.
+`terraform.tfvars` must be configured.
 Then simple, `terraform init` and `terraform apply` creates the project.

 ### Note